yieldnest/yieldnest-vault/README.md

 ## YieldNest Vault

 This is a general purpose starter vault for rapid deployment against new opportunies.

+## Overview

+The initial version is a SingleAsset 4626 vault that is a TimelockController to send arbitrary transactions.

 ## Test Deployment